freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/hailstone-sequence.md

 # --instructions--

 1. Create a routine to generate the hailstone sequence for a number
-2. `Your function should return an array with the number less than `limit` which has the longest hailstone sequence and that sequence's length.
+2. Your function should return an array with the number less than `limit` which has the longest hailstone sequence and that sequence's length.
 (But don't show the actual sequence!)

-**See also:**

 # --hints--